yunusyb/webdev-vagrant/README.md

 webdev-vagrant
 ==============

-Creates a set of VirtualBox machines on your local machine pre-configured with Apache, PHP, MySQL.
+Creates VirtualBox VM on your local machine pre-configured with Apache, PHP, MySQL.
+This method provides a viable alternative to MAMP or XAMPP or even a local LAMP stack, especially for diverse teams working on the same project.

 Requirements
 ==============